-Getting Over the Inertia and Creating Regular Posts
+Getting Over the Inertia And Posting Blogs On A Regular Basis

 by Scott Kasun

 A version of this article was originally published in 2019 but has been updated to reflect the most recent blog post topic ideas and copywriting strategies as of May 2021.

 One of the reasons we have (reluctantly) been creating more and more sites in WordPress is thanks to its core capability: blogging.
 Most people don’t realize (or remember) that WordPress started as a blogging platform before the world’s developers morphed it into the most popular site builder, and its blogging engine is still one of the best.
 But in this day and age, with a bazillion social media outlets, is blogging even relevant?